ScottMorse/PyMusician/README.md

 The concepts in this package will be mostly foreign to anyone that hasn't studied common Western music theory.
 The package most likely won't be useful to non-musicians.
 However, I will try to give some explanation as to what this package is.

-All the music you hear in every day life has structure to it that can be analyzed with the practice of "music theory."
+All the music you hear in daily life has structure to it that can be analyzed with the practice of music theory.
 Even *Mary Had a Little Lamb* and *Twinkle Twinkle Little Star* have definite structures that can be described in the distance of pitch (frequency, represented by note names like "C" and "B flat") and time (represented by the concept of "rhythm") between each note of the song.

 Groups of notes can be analyzed as larger structures, which can be analyzed between each other as even larger structures, all the way up to the analysis of an entire piece of music.